mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_06_Security Playbook in Azure Sentinel.md

    ![Screenshot](../Media/Module-4/playbook-template.png)

 6. You are taken to the Logic App Designer where you can either build new or edit the template.
-For more information on creating a playbook with Logic Apps].

 7. If you are creating a blank playbook, in the **Search all connectors and triggers** field, type *Azure Sentinel*, and select **When a response to an Azure Sentinel alert is triggered**.

+**Note**: You may be required to re-authenticate.
+If so, click **Sign in** and authenticate with your Azure credentials.

+8. Click **Save** and return to the Azure Sentinel blade.
 After it is created, the new playbook appears in the **Playbooks** list.
 If it doesn’t appear, click **Refresh**.

-8. Use the **Get entities** functions, which enable you to get the relevant entities from inside the **Entities** list, such as accounts, IP addresses and hosts.
+9. Use the **Get entities** functions, which enable you to get the relevant entities from inside the **Entities** list, such as accounts, IP addresses and hosts.
 This will enable you to run actions on specific entities.

-9. Now you can define what happens when you trigger the playbook.
+10. Now you can define what happens when you trigger the playbook.
 You can add an action, logical condition, switch case conditions, or loops.

     !![Screenshot](../Media/Module-4/logic-app.png)